A Modern Primer on Processing in Memory: The Need for Intelligent Memory Controllers to Enhance Memory Technology Scaling

+We argue that in order to overcome scaling issues in main memory (DRAM), the time has come for main memory controllers to also incorporate significant intelligence \omv{(just like flash controllers have been doing for decades)}.
+Yet, incorporating sophisticated intelligence in the DRAM controller is more challenging than doing so in a flash controller due to the much lower access latency and much higher access bandwidth of modern DRAM devices.

-\sg{As we describe above, introducing intelligence into the memory controller can help us overcome a number of key challenges in memory scaling.
+\sg{As we \omvii{have described} above, introducing intelligence into the memory controller can help us overcome a number of key challenges in memory scaling.
 In particular, a significant body of work has demonstrated that the key reliability, refresh\sgii{,} and latency/energy issues in memory can be mitigated effectively with an intelligent memory controller that intelligently and meticulously manages the many different characteristics of underlying memory chips, which may consist of different types of memory technology.
-As we discuss in Section~\ref{sec:processorcentric}, such intelligence can go even further, by enabling the memory controllers (and the broader memory system) to perform application computation in order to overcome the significant data movement bottleneck in modern and future computing systems.}
+As we discuss in \omv{later sections}, such intelligence can go even further, by enabling the memory controllers (and the broader memory system) to perform \omv{special-purpose or general-purpose} computation in order to overcome the significant data movement bottleneck in modern and future computing systems.}